If you have concern that a child is being harmed as a result of abuse or neglect, you must not keep these concerns to yourself.

-We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our PSHE/RE curriculum, core values, work with external agencies, charities and the local community.
+We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our PSHE/RSE/RE curriculum, core values, work with external agencies, charities and the local community.

 We carefully check that all staff and volunteers are safe to work with our children.
 A number of checks are made including DBS checks, references, ID and employment history.
 We keep a single central record of all this information and this is regularly monitored.